Singapore reports 23 new COVID-19 cases, including 2 in the community

 READ: PM Lee Hsien Loong receives first dose of Pfizer-BioNTech COVID-19 vaccine

-Individuals who choose not to take the COVID-19 vaccine may need to go through "more frequent testing", said Mr Lawrence Wong, co-chair of the COVID-19 multi-ministry task force in a recent interview.
+Individuals who choose not to take the COVID-19 vaccine may need to go through "more frequent testing", said Mr Lawrence Wong, co-chair of the COVID-19 multi-ministry task force in an interview with CNA.

 Mr Wong, who is also Education Minister, spoke of "tangible benefits" for those who choose to get vaccine shots.

 "It may well be, if the data validates all the hypotheses, that transmission risk can be significantly reduced.
-It may well be that travellers coming back need not serve SHN (stay-home notice) or will serve a shorter SHN," said Mr Wong in an interview on CNA's Talking Point.
+It may well be that travellers coming back need not serve SHN (stay-home notice) or will serve a shorter SHN," said Mr Wong in an interview with CNA's Talking Point which was broadcast on Thursday.

 "So those will be the benefits of getting a vaccination besides the fact that you are protecting yourself and your loved ones."